 Get ready to be wowed with this easy, one-pot chicken rice dish!
 It’s so aromatic, flavor-packed and delicious!
 I make this chicken dinner recipe with bone-in chicken thighs and drumsticks, fried to golden perfection and seasoned with smoked paprika.
 The chicken is baked in the oven over a bed of pepper rice seasoned with tons of Italian spices and more smoked paprika!
 With just 30 minutes of prep time, this easy, one-pot dinner recipe is bound to become a family favorite!

-Watch my YouTube video recipe for step-by-step instructions and see how I put this dish together at home!
+Watch my YouTube video recipe for step-by-step instructions and see how I put this pepper and chicken rice dish together!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my website and my YouTube channel and turn on notifications!
+Make sure to subscribe to my website emailing list and my YouTube channel and turn on notifications!

 How to Perfectly Brown Chicken